Opening a wicker repair shop

 Wicker shop in Zumbro Falls, MN 1994

 It was great taking the business out of the house.
-I loved driving to work, “punching” a time clock again, maintaining regular hours and being right on Main Street of this small town in southern Minnesota.
+I loved driving to work, “punching” a time clock again, maintaining regular business hours, and being right on Main Street in this small town in southern Minnesota.

-I realized right away, that I couldn’t maintain the regular hours of 9-5pm at my new wicker repair shop that I planned, and would need to be “Open by Chance or Appointment,” instead.
-And I hung one of those clock appointment signs hanging in the window of the front door, to cover myself when gone from the shop.
+I realized right away that I couldn’t maintain the regular hours of 9 a.m. – 5 p.m. at my new wicker repair shop as I planned.
+Instead, it would need to be “Open by Chance or Appointment.”
+I hung one of those clock appointment signs in the window of the front door to cover myself when I was gone from the shop.

 peters-office-wicker-shop-1991